daseyb/zaphod/README.md

-zaphod - A CPU Realtime Raytracer
+zaphod - A CPU Raytracer
 ======

 ###About###